kubeslice-ent/egs-installation/docs/Quick-Install-README.md

 **Controller Cluster Prerequisites:**
 - `--skip-controller-prometheus`: Skip Prometheus on controller cluster only
 - `--skip-controller-gpu-operator`: Skip GPU Operator on controller cluster only
+- `--skip-controller-envoy`: Skip Envoy Gateway on controller cluster only

 **Worker Cluster Prerequisites:**
 - `--skip-worker-prometheus`: Skip Prometheus on ALL worker clusters
 - `--skip-worker-gpu-operator`: Skip GPU Operator on ALL worker clusters
+- `--skip-worker-envoy`: Skip Envoy Gateway on ALL worker clusters ⚠️ *not recommended — the worker-operator requires the `EnvoyProxy` CRD and will crash-loop without it*

 **Note:** For PostgreSQL, use `--skip-postgresql` (same flag for both modes since PostgreSQL is only on controller)

+**Note:** Envoy Gateway is **installed by default on every worker** (and on the controller).
+This is why the example commands above do **not** pass `--skip-worker-envoy` — you only add it if you intentionally want to opt out.
+Do not add it to a normal install.

 **How Skip Flags Work in Multi-Cluster Mode:**